 Please also read our Registration Policy.

-Note: Sadly we did not get enough registrations to run this course.
+Note: Sadly we did not get enough registrations to run this course in 2013.
 We intend to invite Peter back in 2014.
 Please let us know if you are interested.